jeremi-chabros/WATERS/README.md

 # CWT
-**Spike detection using continuous wavelet transform utilising data-driven custom wavelet templates**
+**Continuous wavelete transform-based spike detection utilising data-driven templates**

 This method is an extension of the method presented in: